dogoncouch/logshell/README.md

 # To install:
     git clone https://github.com/dogoncouch/logshell.git
     cd logshell
-    ./setup.sh
+    sudo ./setup.sh

-Setup will install in `` /usr/local/bin `` if it has privileges there, `` ~/bin `` otherwise.
+Using sudo is optional; setup will install in `` /usr/local/bin `` if it has privileges there, `` ~/bin `` otherwise.
 In the latter case, you may need to update your PATH variable:

     echo PATH=$PATH:~/bin >> ~/.profile